How You Can Help

 How can I promote positive change?

 Talk to your alder.
-The fate of most policy changes rest in the hands of the Common Council, comprised of 20 alders from across the city.
+The fates of most policy changes rest in the hands of the Common Council, comprised of 20 alders from across the city.
 They are eager to hear what's important to their constituents, so reach out and share your thoughts.
 If you're not sure who your alder is, click here.

 Join your neighborhood association.
 This is a great way to have conversaions in small groups, where folks can openly ask questions and gather opinions from others living close by.
-Click here for a map of associations
+Click here for a map of associations.

 Network with like-minded community members.
 We've started a Discord server with people from across Dane County to serve as a resource for information, ideas, and support.
 Attend one of our meetings to join the conversation and find folks in your area to work alongside.
+Send an email with any content to strongmadison+subscribe@goups.io to join our mailing list and receive monthly meeting reminders

 Got questions?
 We'd be happy to answer them: strongtownsmadison@gmail.com.